Automatic Speech Recognition for Speech Assessment of Persian Preschool Children: Related Work

+Wav2Vec 2.0 is a cutting-edge ASR model.
+In the case of children's speech recognition, the earlier techniques use various methods to smooth the voices.
+Wav2Vec 2.0 can better learn the language from the speech signals since it employs rebuilding some masked parts of speech as a pre-training aim.
+Our approach is to keep this goal in mind while also including a new idea: learning the language regardless of voice pitch and frequency.
+With this idea, we are essentially attaining smoothness at the pre-training stage.

-After the release of the Farsdat speech dataset in 1996\cite{bijankhan1994farsdat}, Persian ASR research became more serious.Research Center of Intelligent Signal Processing (RCISP) released the initial version of the Shenava ASR, which was built on a neural network, in 2001\cite{almasganj2001shenava}.
+After the release of the Farsdat speech dataset in 1996\cite{bijankhan1994farsdat}, Persian ASR research became more serious.
+Research Center of Intelligent Signal Processing (RCISP) released the initial version of the Shenava ASR, built on a neural network, in 2001\cite{almasganj2001shenava}.
 This system had a 60\% accuracy rate for continuous voice recognition.

-On the basis of the HMM, Sameti et al.\cite{sameti2008nevisa} has introduced Nevisa.
-In a normal environment, the suggested model's accuracy for continuous speech recognition was 75\%.
-In \cite{sameti2011large}, the second iteration of the Nevisa was released, achieving a 95\% accuracy rate for continuous speech recognition from independent speakers.
+Based on the Hidden Markov Model (HMM), Sameti et al.\cite{sameti2008nevisa} has introduced Nevisa.
+In a normal environment, the suggested model's accuracy rate for continuous speech recognition was 75\%.
+In \cite{sameti2011large}, the second version of the Nevisa was released, achieving a 95\% accuracy rate for continuous speech recognition from independent speakers.

-In 2013, Azadi et al.\cite{azadi:Thesis:2013} employed the MLP network to recognize Persian speech, and the suggested model was tested using the Farsdat dataset.

 In 2016, On the Farsdat dataset, Daneshvar et al.\cite{daneshvar2016persian} employed DLSTM with a Connectionist Temporal Classification (CTC) output layer for Persian phoneme detection in 2016.
-CTC is an error signal ratio computation algorithm based on a specified goal function.
-CTC maximizes the chance of reaching the target sequence through network output for an input sequence x with T timesteps and a target sequence 1 with length $Q \leq QT$.

-Another work done in 2016 was for Babali et al.\cite{babaali2016state}.
-They used Kaldi-DNN \cite{povey2011kaldi} framework which is a a Persian Acounstic Model (AM) is built on the Farsdat dataset.
-Kaldi-DNN is a GMM-based acoustic model with HMM topology.

-In 2020, Veisi et al.\cite{veisi2020persian} applied a mix of deep belief networks (DBN) and Deep Bidirectional Long Short-Term Memory (DBLSTM) with Connectionist Temporal Classification (CTC) output layers for the acoustic model on the Farsdat dataset for the first time.The DBN, which was employed in their model, generated 39 unique properties for each frame.
-With 200 blocks and a learning rate of 0.0005, they were able to achieve 16.7\% PER.
+In 2020, Veisi et al.\cite{veisi2020persian} applied a mix of Deep Belief Networks (DBN) and Deep Bidirectional Long Short-Term Memory (DBLSTM) with CTC output layers for the acoustic model on the Farsdat dataset for the first time.
+The DBN employed in their model generated 39 unique properties for each frame.
+With 200 blocks and a learning rate of 0.0005, they achieved 16.7\% Phoneme Error Rate (PER).

+The Wav2Vec 2.0 model, which uses CTC layers that showed excellent performance in previous works and Transformer\cite{vaswani2017attention} architecture, displayed excellent results across various languages due to the masking pre-training objective.
+Even though we think that since people's tones vary from country to country, our pre-training objective can assist the model in adapting to various tones, leading to better outcomes in many languages.